BlueCannonBall/lux/README.md

 Book of Matthew 5:13

-Lux is a video streaming client.
+Lux is a web-based remote desktop client.
 Lux can connect to [Tenebra](https://github.com/UE2020/tenebra) to control another machine.
 Lux supports mouse, touch, and stylus input.

 ## Usage